Snow Angels (film): Plot

-On a cold afternoon, with snow on the ground, a high school band in a small Pennsylvania town is practicing for the season's last football game, when they hear gunshots while their teacher, Mr. Chervenick, is giving instructions.
+On a cold afternoon, with snow on the ground, a high school band in a small town in Western Pennsylvania is practicing for the season's last football game, when they hear gunshots while their teacher, Mr. Chervenick, is giving instructions.
 The film abruptly flashes back to a few weeks before, to a Chinese restaurant that employs a high school boy named Arthur, his ex-babysitter, Annie, and her best friend, Barb.
 Arthur, who's a bit of a misfit, has a troubled home life caused by his constantly clashing parents, both of whom often forget about him.
 Annie's life isn't faring much better: she's dealing with her ill mother, is separated from her husband, Glenn, and is now raising their young daughter, Tara, on her own.
 Glenn is now on the wagon and becoming a born-again Christian in order to prove that he is responsible enough to spend time with Tara.

 Depressed and lonely, Annie decides to betray her best friend by having an affair with Barb's husband, Nate, but finds that ruining Barb's life doesn't make her own life any happier.
 Desperate to prove himself and still harboring deep feelings for his estranged wife (though he suspects she is seeing someone), Glenn gets a new job and spends as much time as possible with Tara.
 Meanwhile, Arthur finds himself growing close to Lila, a new student at the high school who has a knack for photography.

 The film focuses heavily on how people's lives can cross in a small town, especially when Tara wanders out of the house and goes missing while Annie, drained over having meaninglessly destroyed her friendship with Barb and suffering from a bad cold, falls asleep on the couch.
 The whole town spends hours desperately searching for Tara, before Arthur finds her body while smoking pot with his friend.
 To everyone's horror, Tara had fallen into open freezing water at the edge of the lake while playing and drowned, after which the open water froze over her.
 Glenn, distraught over the death of Tara, breaks into Annie's home with his shotgun and waits for her return.
 Upon Annie's return Glenn grabs her and forcibly washes her feet.
 Covering her mouth as she cries and screams at him, he drags a barefoot Annie by the collar into the snowy woods.
 With her kneeling, back turned to him, Glenn holds his gun to her head and tells her to say when she's ready (to be shot).
 The film ends with Glenn killing Annie and committing suicide in his truck.